by ProcureDeskLast Updated : May-26-2019

 For example, a supplier offers 2% 10, Net 30 terms.

-That means the invoice needs to be paid in 30 days from the date of receipt or date of invoice.
+That means the invoice needs to be paid in 30 days from the date of receipt or the date of invoice.
 However, if you pay within 10 days, then the supplier is willing to offer you a 2% discount.

 So let’s say the invoice amount is $10,000 then the discount on that is $200 [$10,000 * .02].
-Assuming you are able to take advantage of early payment discounts for $1M in payments, then that is savings of $20,000.
+Assuming you can take advantage of early payment discounts for $1M in payments, then that is a savings of $20,000.

 We are sure that the savings are more than your cost of capital.